 - Analyze new and ongoing clinical research advances through late-breaking science and ongoing clinical trials sessions.

-- Communicate in the interactive exchange of new research, treatment and intervention with scientists and investigators working in all areas of cerebrovascular disease.
+- Discuss the exchange of new research, treatment and intervention with scientists and investigators working in all areas of cerebrovascular disease.

 - Interpret the rapidly changing areas within the stroke spectrum such as emerging options for the diagnosis and treatment of acute stroke, mechanisms of stroke recovery, and the impact of vascular cognitive impairment.